marcgg/marcgg.github.com/_posts/2013-02-04-developers-teach-non-tech-startup.md

 Stick to what's important, but stay available and helpful.
 Of course if the person wants to know more, go crazy.

-To help you be clear in your explanations, remember that [metaphors](http://programmers.stackexchange.com/questions/2410/whats-a-good-programming-metaphor) can go a [long way](http://xenia.media.mit.edu/~mt/thesis/mt-thesis-2.2.html).
+To help you be clear in your explanations, it's convenient to have some graphs, simple flow charts or even drawings that you can refer to when discussing a subject.
+Also, remember that
+[metaphors](http://programmers.stackexchange.com/questions/2410/whats-a-good-programming-metaphor)
+can go a [long way](http://xenia.media.mit.edu/~mt/thesis/mt-thesis-2.2.html).
 Extrem programming even lists this as [a good practice](http://en.wikipedia.org/wiki/Extreme_programming_practices#System_metaphor)